pkardas/notes/books/head-first-design-patterns/notes.md

 - High cohesion - designed around a set of related functions (easy to maintain, single responsibility)
 - Low cohesion - designed around a set of unrelated functions (difficult to maintain, multiple responsibilities)

 There comes a time when we must refactor our code in order for it to grow.
-To not fo so would leave us with rigid, inflexible code that has no hope of ever sprouting new life.
+To not of so would leave us with rigid, inflexible code that has no hope of ever sprouting new life.

 The Composite Pattern: